 According to Cohen, the building, which was built over nearly three centuries starting in 1160 (there have been later additions and renovations), symbolically transformed the city into the center of European culture during the medieval period through its display of the new and innovative Gothic style of architecture and its singular architectural and artistic ambition.
 “It’s the origin of our concept of Paris as a center of art and culture,” she said.

 Statues and paintings

-We know a set of important copper statues have been saved, as the Associated Press reported that ones representing the 12 apostles and four evangelists that graced the top of the cathedral were removed last week as part of the $6.8 million renovation project (now believed to be in some way linked to the cause of the fire) to the now-destroyed spire.
+We know a set of important copper statues has been saved, as the Associated Press reported that ones representing the 12 apostles and four evangelists that graced the top of the cathedral were removed last week as part of the $6.8 million renovation project (now believed to be in some way linked to the cause of the fire) to the now-destroyed spire.

 We also know firefighters saved a number of valuable pieces of art from inside the cathedral, as confirmed by the cathedral’s rector, but we don’t know yet which of those pieces were saved.
 But Cohen said she was slightly less nervous about the contents of the church because so many historically significant artistic works had already been destroyed or removed during the French Revolution.
 “They beheaded sculptures, altars were removed, tombstones were removed,” she said.
 She noted that a significant choir screen and baroque sculpture above an altar remained.
 “But compared to what was there, there is little left,” she said.

 It seems likely that most of the bells were saved, given that the two main bell towers were preserved, though that hasn’t officially been confirmed.
 The cathedral’s main bell, a 15th-century bell called the Emmanuel bell, survived.
 The Emmanuel bell has marked some of the country’s and the world’s most important moments, such as the end of World War II and the Sept.
 11 terror attacks.